 As a fiddler, Brandi grew up learning bluegrass and Texas swing styles from her early teens in College Station, Texas.
 Since then, she has performed with other violinist/fiddler artists like Darol Anger, Rachel Barton Pine, and also part of the Chicago folk scene with Chicago Barn Dance Company, Sunnyside Up, and others.
 With a keen interest in historical fiddle traditions pre-19th century, has presented workshops and classes through the Country Dance & Song Society, Madison Early Music Festival, and Northwestern University.

-Ms. Berry serves on the faculty of DePaul University as co-director of their Baroque Ensembles program.
+Brandi also serves on the faculty of DePaul University as co-director of their Baroque Ensembles program.
 A student of Stanley Ritchie and Cynthia Roberts, she holds degrees in violin performance from Indiana University and the University of North Texas.
-Ms. Berry is co-founder of the Bach & Beethoven Experience (bbexperience.org), which released A Gaelic Summer and An Appalachian Summer albums in 2019, and will release Chicago Stories in 2020.
+Brandi is Artistic Director of the Bach & Beethoven Experience (bbexperience.org), which released A Gaelic Summer and An Appalachian Summer albums in 2019, and will release Chicago Stories in 2020.

 Started at the Old Town School in August of 2010